 1. Orientation to the coaching approach through e-learning modules.

-- Module 1.
-Introduction to the coaching approach (now live!).
+Module 1.
+Introduction to the coaching approach.
 The first module provides an introduction to the approach and how coaches can help strengthen country processes and build lasting capacity through this approach.

-- Modules 2-4 (coming soon).
-The next three modules dive more deeply into specific functions that coaches can support that help make country processes more effective, including process facilitation, knowledge translation, and strategic communications.
+Module 2.
+The next modules dive more deeply into specific functions that coaches can support that help make country processes more effective, starting with process facilitation.

 2. Matching experts with country needs through a global database.